tlh45342/flask-example2/README.md

 docker build github.com/tlh45342/docker-eample
 ```

 # Quick note about docker image clean up.
-PLEASE MAKE SURE THIS IS WHAT YOU WANT - as it would
+PLEASE MAKE SURE THIS IS WHAT YOU WANT
-delete containers and images that aren't running but you intended to keep.
+This would delete containers and images that aren't running but you intended to keep.
 ```bash
 docker container prune -f
 docker image prune -a -f